Benefits of Living Off Campus

 - Communication and space-sharing skills when living with a roommate

-Yes, you are giving up the convenience of university meal plans and cafeterias but now you have the opportunity to hone your culinary skills, prepare healthier meals and live a better, more nutritious life 😊 You will also learn to meal plan and grocery shop accordingly.
+Yes, you are giving up the convenience of university meal plans and cafeterias but now you have the opportunity to hone your culinary skills, prepare healthier meals and live a better, more nutritious life.
+You will also learn to meal plan and grocery shop for yourself.
 Plus, when you don’t feel like cooking, you’ll have far more restaurants to choose from.

 Living off campus usually means you’ll have more space, more privacy and more independence.
 Most off-campus housing will have a full kitchen, a real living room, your own bedroom, storage, and most importantly, your own bathroom.

-Living off campus means you can set and follow your own rules or at least collaborate with roommates to set them.
+You can set and follow your own rules, or at least collaborate with roommates to set them, when you take the leap off-campus.
 Most dorms on campus come with a lengthy list of rules that can include no candles, no guests, curfews etc. When you are in your own place, none of these apply!

 Meal plans, dorm expenses, and other costs can easily add up.
 Depending on where you choose to live, it can actually be more cost-effective to live off campus.
-If you work off-campus, this can cut down on travel expenses commuting from campus to your work place.
+If you work off-campus, a new location can cut down on travel expenses commuting from campus to your work place.
 Curious to see which Vancouver neighbourhood boasts the lowest average rent?
 Check out our latest Vancouver Rental Stats.

-Depending on the apartment you choose, you may gain access to some very desirable amenities like in-suite washer/dryer, free wifi, gym, pools, yoga studios, party rooms, and much more.
+Depending on the apartment you choose, you may gain access to some very desirable amenities like in-suite washer/dryer, free WiFi, gym, pool, yoga studio, party rooms, and much more.
 If these are important to you, narrow down your search to include your specified requirements.

 Year ’round Living